 Protocol of Sample Collection & Testing: Samples for testing consist of “settled solids” from wastewater entering each treatment plant.
 Samples are collected seven days a week from the wastewater treatment plants and are transported to a commercial lab for analysis daily.
 Laboratory staff process the samples to quantify pieces of the SARS-CoV-2 viral genome in the wastewater.
 These procedures use methods to concentrate solids and extract RNA and detect viral RNA.
 Results are typically ready within 24 hours of sample drop-off and uploaded to this page.
 The quick turnaround and posting is one of the major advantages of utilizing this data.

 Interpretation of Plots: The plots shown here provide an overview of the results of SARS-CoV-2 measurements in wastewater (settled solids) over time.
 These are the results for two SARS-CoV-2 genes (N gene and S gene), and the concentrations are “normalized” by the concentration of a plant virus that is harmless to humans but is shed in stool (pepper mild mottle virus, or PMMoV).
 Normalizing by PMMoV adjusts for changes in the amount of feces in the sample and the efficiency of the procedures from day to day.
 Wastewater typically contains a varied mixture of wastewater, such as from your shower or a commercial process.
 These types of waste do not have stool (which is the source of SARS-CoV-2), so they dilute the sample.
 Therefore, we adjust this sample to the known amount of feces in the wastewater to get an accurate result.
 The curves displayed are the “5-day trimmed average” of these values.
 This is done by using 5 consecutive samples, eliminating the maximum and minimum among the 5 samples, and then taking the mean.
 The smoothing is centered.
 The y-axis shows a linear scale.
 Trends in wastewater have been shown to track trends in COVID-19 incidence.
+The grey area at the bottom of the charts shows values below the approximate method detection limit.
+Trimmed averages may appear within this range when they include samples where the target wasn't detected, as these are recorded as 0.

 COVID-19 Resource Directory COVID-19 Testing Sites COVID-19 Vaccine Frequently Asked Questions and Ask a Question Healthcare Provider Information Provider Case Report Form COVID-19 Flyer and Poster Library Home Isolation and Quarantine Guidance COVID-19 and Schools/Education County Services During COVID-19 Eviction Moratorium Information Share a Concern Subscribe to Our Public Health Newsletter